 Mild to severe caustic burns of the skin and mucous membranes can occur depending on the agent and the concentration.
 Other signs may include: nausea, vomiting, abdominal pain, anxiety, restlessness, coma, convulsions, hypotension, cyanosis and apnoea due to respiratory muscle paralysis; death may occur within 1 or 3 hours after ingestion of concentrated solutions.
 Haemolysis and methaemoglobinemia have been reported infrequently.”

-then added these ingredients- the number of drops of pure 100% essential oil you add depends on how strong you want the fragrance.
+Into your 2oz spray bottle, add few drops of essential oil – the number of drops of pure 100% essential oil you add depends on how strong you want the fragrance.
 Put a few drops in, see how it smells.
-You can always add more.
-I love the smell of citrus (energizing).
-Whereas Lavender is calming, Peppermint is energizing and Patchouli for misc. skin health.
+You can always add more, combine different oils to make your own scents.
+I love the smell of citrus, which is uplifting, cheerful.
+Whereas Lavender is calming.
+Peppermint is energizing and Patchouli for misc. skin health.
 Tea tree oil is antiseptic.
 The tangerine (my favorite) is orange in color so technically it could stain.
 A word of caution: Citrus oil can irritate some people’s skin, cause allergies more so than other oils and or cause photo dermatitis.
+All the oils can be irritating if your skin is sensitive.